Cray-HPE/docs-csm/operations/network/gateway_testing.md

     - It will show `SKIP` for services that are not expected to be installed on the system.
 - The return code of `gateway-test.py` will be non-zero if any of the tests within it fail.

-### Running from an NCN that is configured with CHN as the user network
+### Running From an NCN with CHN as the User Network

 ```bash
 ncn-m001# ./gateway-test.py eniac.dev.cray.com